Let It Go (Alexandra Burke song): Critical reception

 Robert Copsey for Digital Spy was complimentary of the 90s inspired song, writing that although it is "a smidge predictable," it is difficult to not admire Burke's enthusiasm on "Let It Go".
 Copsey continued to write that despite the song being about not being stressed and chanting "Let it go", Burke does not "[put] her feet up with a cuppa."
 Jenny Mensah from 4Music called the song the "most stand-out tune for its catchiness alone", however in-compare to the studio album "[...]Unfortunately, this is because the other tracks fail to grab us in the same way."
 Matt Collar from Allmusic said tracks like "Let it Go" and "Fire"; "have an infectious house music sound that brings to mind the contemporary dance-pop of Lady Gaga as much as classic '90s diva house artists like Robin S."

 Caroline Sullivan for The Guardian was critical of the song, writing that it is "anonymous international dancefloor fodder".
-Rohin Guha for Flavorpill wrote about the message behind the song: "It’s not surprising the [Dalai Lama]'s words resonate with a subcategory of zen pop, which embraces the spirit of "letting go" in order to properly celebrate life."
+Rohin Guha for Flavorpill wrote about the message behind the song: "It’s not surprising the [Dalai Lama]'s words resonate with a subcategory of zen pop, which embraces the spirit of "letting go" to properly celebrate life."

 Music video

 The music video for "Let It Go" was shot on London Underground on 7 April 2012.
 The video was released on 25 April 2012 via Burke's official VEVO account.

 The video starts with a blue Audi R8 pulling over, playing her previous single, "Elephant".
 Burke steps out of the car and walks towards a London Underground station.
-It is at this point where the song begins to play.
+It is at this point that the song begins to play.
 During the first chorus, Burke makes her way down to the platform.

 At the end of the first chorus, Burke steps onto a train and sits down right at the rear of the carriage.
 During the second verse, she stands up and calls all the passengers to dance, including a businessman and a professional dancer.
-She walks through to the very front of the train and it is at the front carriage where Burke and her team start to dance in the carriage.
+She walks through to the very front of the train, and it is at the front carriage where Burke and her team start to dance in the carriage.
 Burke then continues to dance in an empty car park, where she and her team perform a further dance routine.
 The video finishes with Burke and her dancers posing in the car park.

 Live performances

-Burke performed an acoustic version of the song on Loose Women in 2012, and also performed the song on series finale of The Voice of Ireland on 29 April 2012.
+Burke performed an acoustic version of the song on Loose Women in 2012, and also performed the song on the series finale of The Voice of Ireland on 29 April 2012.
 Burke also performed "Let It Go" on breakfast television show Lorraine on 22 May 2012, where she also gave an interview about the song and Heartbreak on Hold.